jonro2955/odin_javascript_12_final_project_mmdb/README.md

 ### How to set up Firebase backend for this app:

 1. Sign in to firebase.google.com and create a new project.
+Do not enable analytics for this project.
 2. Click the web tag icon </> to register a web app in the new project, and check the box ‘Also set up Firebase Hosting for this app’
 3. Now firebase will show you your project's unique config object that looks like below.
 Paste it somewhere in your in your CRA project's root component like App.js or in a separate file called firebaseConfig.js and use it by exporting/importing it.
 The firebase webpage will then show a list of steps to do next, but ignore these for now.
 We’ll complete them in a different order as we go through the steps below: const config = {